kachick/chawan/doc/protocols.md

 ### Adding a new protocol

-Here we will add a protocol called "example", so that the URL example:text prints "text" after a second of waiting.
-We will write the adapter in shell script.
+Here we will add a protocol called "cowsay", so that the URL cowsay:text prints the output of `cowsay text` after a second of waiting.

 First, make sure you have a local CGI path `~/cgi-bin` set up in your `~/.config/chawan/config.toml`: